Betterez/breaker/README.md

 The following options affect each request made:

 * `url`: Required, the base URL for your external serivce, like "http://your-domain.com/users/" for your user service, or "http://users.your-domain.com/"
-* `headers`: Any headers (like in HTTPotion) that should be included in EVERY request made by the circuit breaker.
+* `headers`: Any headers (like in HTTPoison) that should be included in EVERY request made by the circuit breaker.
 This could be something like an authentication token or a service identifier for logs.
 The default is `[]`.
 * `timeout`: The number of milliseconds before giving up on a request.
-This is passed to HTTPotion and has a default of `3000`, or 3 seconds.
+This is passed to HTTPoison and has a default of `3000`, or 3 seconds.

 The following options affect how the breaker's status is calculated: